 Federal Grant vs. Contract

-Generally, contracts are used by a non-federal entity to purchase property or services needed to carry out the project or program under a federal award, such as purchasing a box of pens or servicing the office copier.
-But sometimes a contract is used by a pass-through entity for a subaward to carry out part of a federal award.
-And occasionally the funding agencies will use contracts to carry out what seems to be for all practical purposes a grant.
+Generally, contracts are used by a non-federal entity to purchase property or services needed to carry out the project or program under a federal award, such as buying a box of pens or servicing the office copier.

 Which Grant Rules to Follow?